Fide2023/helpdesk/README.md

-First, you have to initiate the `package.json`:
+Before you can install any packages you have to initiate the `package.json`:
 Do this by going to the project folder and typing `npm init` in the terminal.

 The following npm packages must be installed for the code to work: